 - B- or better in MTT 490 (Student teaching).

-At the end of the semester, if a major in the Department of Mathematics and Statistics has not met one or more of the department’s retention standards, he/she will be given notice that they must meet the standard(s) within one calendar year in order to continue in the major.
-If the standard has not been satisfied within one calendar year the student will be dismissed from the major.
-In addition, if a student who is a major in the Department of Mathematics and Statistics does not pass any courses satisfying requirements for the major for a calendar year (2 regular semesters), he/she may be dismissed from the major.
+At the end of the semester, if a major in the Department of Mathematics and Statistics has not met one or more of the department’s retention standards, he/she will be given notice that they must meet the standard(s) in order to continue in the major.
+If the standard has not been satisfied within a year the student will be dismissed from the major.

 In order to transfer into all Mathematics majors, a student must meet the following grade requirements and be approved by the chair(s):

 - C- or better in MAT 127

 For the Mathematics Secondary Education or Mathematics Teaching majors, students must also meet: